Simple Mabuyu Baobab Seed Juice Recipe

 The baobab is also known as the tree of life.
 It is also legendary for its gigantic size growing to more than 70 feet high and 35 feet in diameter, its canopy spreading to 235 feet.
 The Baobab tree is a strange looking tree that grows in low-lying areas in Africa and Australia.
 It can grow to enormous sizes and carbon dating indicates that they may live to be 3,000 years old.

 One ancient hollow Baobab tree in Zimbabwe is so large that up to 40 people can shelter inside its trunk.
 Various Baobabs have been used as a shop, a prison, a house, a storage barn and a bus shelter.
 The tree is certainly very different from any other.
-The trunk is smooth and shiny, not at all like the bark of other trees, and it is pinkish grey or sometimes copper coloured.
+The trunk is smooth and shiny, not at all like the bark of other trees, and it is pinkish grey or sometimes copper colored.